 About the Love Food Hate Waste weekly meal plans

-The recipes in this meal planner are designed for summer as they use summer produce, but can be made at any time of the year with seasonal substitutions.
+The recipes in this meal planner are designed for summer as they use seasonal produce but can be made at any time of the year with seasonal substitutions.

 Zero food waste